01 The Body Reacts Before the Mind Can Intervene

 Here's what I'm asking you to do: Notice the reaction before you defend against it.
 Don't skip over your own psychological response.
 Sit with it.
 The emotional intensity you're feeling isn't a measure of how wrong something is.
 It's a measure of how much it threatens something you've built your identity on.

 That's not a sign you should reject the idea.
 It's a sign you should pray about it.
 Ask God: "If I've been wrong about this, show me.
 If I'm suppressing truth, illuminate it.
-If my resistance is what the doctrine predicts, help me see that."
+If my resistance is what the truth predicts, help me see that."

-I won't pretend this doctrine is easy.
+I won't pretend this truth is easy.
 It isn't.
 It challenges something very deep—the sense that you are the ultimate author of your own story.
 It asks you to consider that your sense of autonomous choice, while real at one level, might not be ultimate.
 It requires you to trust God more than you trust your own instincts.

 But here's what I've found: On the other side of that acceptance is not despair.
 It's the deepest peace imaginable.
 When you stop trying to be your own ultimate cause and start trusting the God who has been sovereignly crafting your story since before time began, something shifts.
 You stop having to defend your autonomy and you get to experience your security.
 You stop managing the universe and you get to rest in the arms of someone who actually is God.